Utilities can reframe reliability to better connect with customers

 Level 2: The second level of reliability is what ICF identifies as “Human-centered reliability” where the utility’s behaviors, services, and people meet both the emotional and rational needs of customers.

-When ICF interviewed thousands of utility customers and asked what made their utility most reliable, they cited a variety of needs and expectations, including:
+When ICF interviewed utility customers and asked what made their utility most reliable, they cited a variety of needs and expectations, including:

 - Ease of reaching customer service through phone, text, or mobile app.